 We want to deliberately demonstrate that we understand quality to mean much more than just the safety and condition of our products and services.

 The German Armed Forces' Mountain and Winter Warfare School is located at the Luttensee Barracks in Mittenwald, directly on the German-Austrian border.
 Here, soldiers undergo their training and are prepared to act as mountain guides in extreme weather and terrain conditions.
 A key component of this training is the Army Mountain Guide Course.
 This course also includes training in the safe operation of helicopters.
-For many years, the helicopter company HTM partnered with them, providing EC-135 helicopters for the exercises.
+For many years, the helicopter company HTM has partnered with them, providing EC-135 helicopters for the exercises.

-Watch clip on JoynAround 15 people from the German Armed Forces, HTM and Galileo were involved.
+To JoynAround 15 people from the German Armed Forces, HTM and Galileo were involved.
 The soldiers trained all day under realistic conditions, while spectacular footage was shot for an equally spectacular TV segment.

 At the end of this eventful day, one thing was clear: the project was a complete success.
 "It was a fantastic collaboration, and we are delighted that we were able to realize everything so successfully," summarized Jakob Meyer-Bender.
 "Our special thanks go to everyone involved for the smooth execution, and we would be happy to showcase our expertise on television again in the future."